ZacharyDeganutti/gbzd/README.md

 * Learn some Rust with a real project

-* Brush up on microcontroller fundamentals
+* Brush up on 'bare-metal' programming fundamentals

 * Scratch the retro-computing itch

+* Try some audio programming

 ## Testing